 2.8.
-Ability to Maintain Accurate System Time Capability The device MUST maintain accurate, "high resolution" system time.
+Ability to Maintain Accurate System Time Capability The device is capable of maintaining accurate, "high resolution" system time.
 Discussion Accurate time is important to the generation of reliable log data.
 Accurate time is also important to the correct operation of some authentication mechanisms.
 The ability to correlate network events from different devices is directly related to the accuracy of the log timestamps.
-If a timeline cannot be constructed, the event logs and forensic data is useless.
-Supported Practices - The time is derived from NTP which is generally configured as a flat hierarchy at stratum1 and stratum2 servers to have less configuration and less maintenance issues. - Each router is configured with one stratum1 peer both locally and remotely.
+If a time line cannot be constructed, the event logs and forensic data are useless.
+Supported Practices The time is derived from NTP which is generally configured as a flat hierarchy at stratum-1 and stratum-2 servers to have less configuration and fewer maintenance issues.
+Each router is configured with one stratum-1 peer both locally and remotely.
 Current Implementations This capability may be satisfied by supporting Network Time Protocol (NTP), Simple Network Time Protocol (SNTP), or via direct connection to an accurate time source.
 Considerations System clock chips are inaccurate to varying degrees.
 System time should not be relied upon unless it is regularly checked and synchronized with a known, accurate external time source (such as an NTP stratum-1 server).
-Also note that if network time synchronization is used, an attacker may be able to manipulate the clock unless cryptographic authentication is used..
+Also note that if network time synchronization is used, an attacker may be able to manipulate the clock unless cryptographic authentication is used.
 2.9.
-Display Timezone And UTC Offset Capability All displays and logs of system time MUST include a timezone or offset from UTC.
+Display Timezone and UTC Offset Capability The device is capable of displaying and logging system time in a timezone or offset from UTC.
 Discussion None.

 Supported Practices

 The log timestamps include a timezone indicator like "-05:00".

 Current Implementations

+Many devices support this capability.

 Considerations

 Knowing the timezone or UTC offset makes correlation of data and coordination with data in other timezones possible.
 Bob is in Newfoundland, Canada which is UTC -3:30.
 Alice is somewhere in Indiana, USA.
 Some parts of Indiana switch to daylight savings time while others do not.
 A user on Bob's network attacks a user on Alice's network.
 Both are using logs with local timezones and no indication of UTC offset.
-Correlating these logs will be

-difficult and error prone.
+Correlating these logs will be difficult and error prone.
 Including timezone, or better, UTC offset, eliminates these difficulties.

-Notice that a physical location may have different offsets from UTC during a year as summertime, daylight savings time, or other local customs are applied.
+Notice that a physical location may have different offsets from UTC during a year as summer time, daylight savings time, or other local customs are applied.

 2.10.
 Default Timezone Should Be UTC

 Capability

-The default timezone for display and logging SHOULD be UTC.
-The device MAY support a mechanism to allow the operator to specify the display and logging of times in a timezone other than UTC.
+The device is capable of using UTC for its default timezone for display and logging.
+The device may be capable of supporting a mechanism to allow the operator to specify the display and logging of times in a timezone other than UTC.

 Discussion

-Knowing the timezone or UTC offset makes correlation of data and coordination with data in other timezones possible.
+Knowing the timezone or UTC offset makes correlation and coordination in other timezones possible.

 Supported Practices

 The timezone offset can be entered as part of configuration of a device.

-Implementation
+Current Implementations

 Bob in Newfoundland (UTC -3:30) and Alice in Indiana (UTC -5 or UTC -6 depending on the time of year and exact county in Indiana) are working an incident together using their logs.
 Both left the default settings, which was UTC, so there was no translation of time necessary to correlate the logs.

 Considerations

 None.